7 Ways to Landscape Your Outdoor Entertaining Area for Summer

 - Wall lights: Overhead lighting directly above a dining table can be too harsh.
 Use wall lights to light your dining table from outside in.

 There’s one thing that’s more satisfying than eating outdoors – preparing your food outdoors too.
 With these outdoor kitchen ideas you can both prepare and enjoy your food under the warm sun or glittering stars:

 - Rustic outdoor kitchen: Perfect for a traditional style property a shabby chic kitchen using whitewashed wall cladding pairs beautifully with a natural stone floor.

 - Minimalist smoker: If you have a small space to work with, a minimalist outdoor kitchen is low fuss but high style.
 Add a ceramic smoker and a water dispenser instead of a sink and tap.

-- Clay pizza oven: Everyone’s favourite food is pizza so why not make it the best you can with a clay pizza oven.
+- Clay pizza oven: Most people love a good pizza so why not make it the best you can with a clay pizza oven.
 A pizza oven will give you the added bonus of warmth and a subtle golden glow too.

 - Prep station with pergola: An open pergola over your kitchen area formalises it and adds a touch of luxury.
 Hang a couple of lanterns off the side for added ambience.